Bill to alter name of Laban Morris and sons John and William

 DNA Evidence Points to Rowland Ledbetter

 In recent years, DNA testing has provided conclusive evidence to correct this historical inaccuracy.
 Male descendants of Laban Morris have undergone Y-DNA testing, which traces direct paternal lineage.
-The results link Laban’s male descendants not to Thomas Morris but to the Ledbetter family, specifically Rowland Ledbetter, a Revolutionary War veteran.
+The results link Laban’s male descendants not to Thomas Morris but to the Ledbetter family, and zeroing in on Rowland Ledbetter, a Revolutionary War veteran.

-Rowland was just 16 years old when he joined the war effort, traveling through parts of eastern North Carolina, including old Dobbs County, where Betsy Morris’s family lived.
-It is plausible that Rowland and Betsy had a brief relationship, resulting in Laban’s birth, probably around March 1781.
+Rowland was just 16 years old when he joined the war effort, traveling through parts of eastern North Carolina, including old Dobbs County, where Morris and Henby families lived.
+It is plausible that Rowland and a young Morris or Henby girl had a relationship during that short time, resulting in Laban’s birth, probably around March 1781.

 Why Was Laban’s Name Legally Changed?

 Adding to the complexity of Laban’s story is his legal name change in 1810.
 Before this, Laban was legally known as “Laban Henby” (or Henley), likely reflecting a stepfather’s surname.
-Betsy Morris is believed to have married Dennis Henby after Laban’s birth.
-However, by 1810, Laban petitioned to change his name to Morris, a decision that aligned with his maternal lineage.
+By 1810, Laban petitioned to change his name to Morris, a decision that probably aligned with his maternal lineage since we know he was never Legitimated by his Ledbetter father.

 The timing of the name change may have been influenced by Craven County legal proceedings he was involved with.
 In early 1810, Laban appeared in court as a witness in a land dispute between John Chapman and Joel Walls.
 During the case, it’s possible that questions arose about his legal name, prompting him to make the change official.
 By the end of that year, his name, along with his two oldest sons, John and William, was formally changed to Morris by the North Carolina General Assembly.